 Often people in unhealthy relationships want to be healthy, they want to score one for Team We, but don’t know how or where to begin.
 “How do we start?”
 Brainstorming these two lists is a great beginning and helps establish important goal posts.
-It gives clear boundaries in what to aim for and what to stay away from.
-This knowledge along with practice can be a great combination to improve a relationship.
+It gives clear boundaries in what to aim for and what to avoid.
+This knowledge along with practice can be a great combination toward improving a relationship.

 Finally, another key aspect of a healthy relationship is to abandon the idea relationships are a 50/50 partnership.
-This way of thinking becomes a platform for score keeping, which is not healthy.
-Score keeping works well in the world of sports teams, but not relationship teams.
-As people we are imperfect, we have good days and bad days which sometimes become a season.
-On a good day we can compensate for the other, on a bad day we need that compensation extended.
-50/50 mentality does not allow for grace, compassion, and mercy – ongoing gifts that need to be given in healthy relationships.
+This thinking becomes a platform for scorekeeping, which is not healthy.
+Scorekeeping works well in the world of sports’ teams but not relationship teams.
+Us people, we are imperfect, we have good days and bad days which sometimes become a season.
+On a good day, we can compensate for the other, on a bad day we need that compensation extended.
+50/50 mentality does not allow for grace, compassion, and mercy – ongoing gifts that need to be given within healthy relationships.
 If both partners have a “do what needs to be done” mentality along with gracious giving, the relationship will be much better off.
-No relationship is perfect because we as people are not perfect, so don’t except perfection, just strive to be your best and forgive as needed.
+No relationship is perfect because we as people are not perfect.
+So, let’s not expect perfection, but strive to be our best and forgive as needed.

 Note for Parents